-When you decide to have an at-home euthanasia, it usually includes:
+When you decide on at-home euthanasia, it usually includes:

 - Consultation on the phone